Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Dataset and Preprocessing

 \subsection{Edge Deployment Testbed}

-This subsection describes a physical edge-computing deployment used exclusively for \emph{runtime evaluation} of the proposed STGAT framework under real hardware constraints.
-Model training and offline performance benchmarking are conducted on the augmented Edge-IIoTset dataset described in the previous section.
-The edge testbed is not used for training; instead, it serves to evaluate deployability, inference latency, energy overhead, and robustness to hardware-induced timing disturbances that cannot be faithfully reproduced in offline datasets.
-This separation ensures controlled learning while enabling realistic validation of online timing-layer anomaly detection.\\ As shown in Figure~\ref{fig:testbed}, the testbed consists of three Raspberry Pi~4B devices (4\,GB RAM, quad-core Cortex-A72 at 1.5\,GHz) interconnected via a local Ethernet network to emulate a small-scale energy IoT microgrid.
-Two Raspberry Pi nodes act as sensing devices and continuously generate synthetic cyber-physical telemetry, including voltage, current, temperature, and power consumption measurements.
-Telemetry is transmitted to the inference node using lightweight TCP-based messaging with timestamped payloads encoded as 32-bit signed Unix time values, enabling direct evaluation of clock drift and epoch-overflow effects consistent with the Y2K38 threat model.
-The sensing nodes execute a clock-distortion module that injects controlled timing perturbations at the reporting layer, including gradual clock drift, abrupt synchronization offsets introduced by manipulated NTP updates, and forced epoch-overflow events that trigger 32-bit timestamp rollover.
-Furthermore, these perturbations affect only the reported timestamps and do not modify the underlying sensor values, ensuring that detected anomalies arise from violations of temporal integrity.
-The presence of this clock-distortion module is explicitly indicated in Figure~\ref{fig:testbed}.
-The third Raspberry Pi operates as the inference node and executes the proposed STGAT framework in an online setting.
-Incoming telemetry streams are processed sequentially, enabling real-time anomaly detection under constrained computational and energy resources.
-This deployment supports systematic evaluation of 1) end-to-end inference latency on edge hardware, 2) energy overhead associated with continuous online detection, 3) robustness of the log-likelihood-ratio-based sequential detector under real clock drift and synchronization disturbances, and 4) stability of the proposed temporal operators under hardware-induced scheduling jitter and sensor noise.
+This subsection presents a physical edge-computing deployment for \emph{runtime evaluation} of STGAT under real hardware constraints.
+Training and offline benchmarking are conducted on the augmented Edge-IIoTset dataset, while the edge testbed evaluates deployability, inference latency, energy overhead, and robustness to hardware-induced timing disturbances that offline datasets cannot fully reproduce.
+The testbed emulates a small-scale energy IoT microgrid with sensing devices that generate telemetry (voltage, current, temperature, power) and send it to an inference gateway via TCP messages with 32-bit Unix timestamps.
+Controlled timing perturbations, gradual clock drift, abrupt synchronization offsets, and Y2K38 epoch-overflow events are injected at the reporting layer without modifying underlying sensor values, ensuring anomalies reflect temporal integrity violations.
+The inference gateway processes streams sequentially for real-time anomaly detection under computational and energy constraints.
+This setup allows systematic evaluation of 1) end-to-end inference latency, 2) energy overhead, 3) robustness under real clock drift and synchronization disturbances, and 4) stability of temporal operators under scheduling jitter and sensor noise.